Dance Moms: Spin-offs, tours, and podcasts

-In April 2020, it was announced that another spin-off Abby's Virtual Dance-Off would be set to debut during the summer of 2020.
+In April 2020, it was announced that another spin-off, Abby's Virtual Dance-Off, would be set to debut in mid-2020.
 The 12-episode show would consist of taped submissions from dance contestants, with Miller judging via video conference, in keeping with social distancing practiced during the coronavirus pandemic.
-However, Lifetime pulled the show on June 5, 2020, as well as cut all ties with Miller, after former cast members Camille Bridges and Adriana Smith accused Miller of using racist and condescending language towards their daughters during previous seasons of Dance Moms.
+However, Lifetime pulled the show on June 5, 2020, and cut all ties with Miller after former cast members Camille Bridges and Adriana Smith accused Miller of using racist and condescending language towards their daughters during previous seasons of Dance Moms.

 In June 2022, Kelly Hyland and Christi Lukasiak announced their podcast Back to the Barre, which would recap an episode of Dance Moms each week.
+The podcast has since toured various venues across the United States.
 It was announced in April 2023 that Miller would be hosting a podcast titled Leave It On The Dance Floor.
 Each week, she and various guests would discuss information from behind the scenes of Dance Moms.
 In September 2023, Miller announced that she would be participating in a new reality competition series, in the vein of Big Brother, on the Brandon TV streaming app.
-Titled Mad House, it will feature young adult dancers.
-Hannah Colin from Season 8 of Dance Moms appeared on the first season.
-Cathy Nesbitt-Stein from Seasons 1-7 will appear on the second season.
+Titled Mad House, it featured young adult dancers.
+Hannah Colin from season 8 of Dance Moms appeared on the first season, while original cast member Cathy Nesbitt-Stein appeared on the second season.

+In 2024, Dance Moms: A New Era premiered on Hulu.
+The series is set at Studio Bleu, who appeared as rivals of the ALDC Elite Team in various episodes of Dance Moms.
+The series follows dance instructor Miss Glo and a new group of dancers and their mothers.
+In mid 2024 Studio Bleu permanently closed due to severe financial debt, unpaid rent, and an eviction notice.Following after the closure, coach Gloria Hampton and former staff members opened Project X Dance Company inside the former Studio Bleu.